Competitive Web Hosting Packages

 Our small overheads are reflected in our charges.

-We are proud to say that we can offer you a website design and host service that will be competitive in every way including financial outlay and upkeep.
+We are proud to say that we can offer you a website design and host service that will be competitive in every way from quality presentation and seo to financial outlay and upkeep.

 If you are a small local business, with a front street shop, providing products and/or services to your customer on a face to face basis you are probably wondering whether or not you even need a website.

 You may pick up the majority of your customers through referrals and word of mouth and think this is enough and whilst it may have kept you ahead of your competitors until now, more and more people are referring products and services through websites and online social networks where they can chat about their experience.

 If you are a Local Business you could be missing out on a stream of clients.
 People who are disabled, who have children, who are working full-

 There is no doubt that having a professional looking website is an affirmation that your business is in good standing.
 It is guaranteed to promote your business branding, ethics and customer care and give prospective clients a peek of your business identity and image and this knowledge and familiarity will help them relax and feel secure when they come to buy from you and use your services.es.

 Do you have physical products for sale?
 If so, you will need a website that will allow customers to purchase online.
 This type of site is called an ecommerce website, which allows you to list your products in different categories just like a catalogue.
 When customers find your website they are able to browse through your products and add them to their 'online cart', once they have selected all the products they wish to buy, payment can then be made through the website and their order despatched.

 This type of site is great if you have lots of products to sell, and in most cases you can update the products and prices yourself using a content management system connected to the website.
 This makes it easier when you start to generate more sales through your website, the system will generally adjust the stock levels as products sell.